Use cases

-If you're evaluating AI helpdesks for your e-commerce team, Intercom and Gorgias are likely on your shortlist.
+If you’re evaluating AI customer service platforms for your e-commerce team, Intercom and Gorgias are likely on your shortlist.
 Both promise faster responses, smarter automation and less manual work for your agents.
-But they're built for fundamentally different audiences, and that shapes everything from how their AI works to what it can actually do inside your store.
+But they’re built for fundamentally different audiences, and that shapes everything from how their AI works to what it can actually do inside your store.

 In this Intercom vs Gorgias comparison, we break down how each platform performs across the areas that matter most day to day: implementation, AI capabilities, e-commerce depth, reporting, pricing and support quality.
 We also look at what happens when neither tool fully bridges the gap, and how Engaige fills that space.